michaelfinch/traffic-istio-workshop/docs/exercise3.md

 ---
 id: exercise3
-title: "Exercise 3: Using ArgoCd"
+title: "Exercise 3: Using ArgoCD"
 previous_page: exercise2
 next_page: exercise4
 ---
 <link rel="stylesheet" href="assets/css/styles.css">

-# Exercise 3: Using ArgoCd
+# Exercise 3: Using ArgoCD

 <img src="assets/images/argocd_logo.png" alt="argocd logo" width="200"/>
 <br />

 In this exercise we will start a local kubernetes cluster, use helm to install istio, install argocd, and use argocd to apply our kubernetes resources.

+## What is ArgoCD?
+[Argo CD](https://argo-cd.readthedocs.io/en/stable/) is a declarative, GitOps continuous delivery tool for Kubernetes.
+It is specifically designed to automate the deployment of applications to Kubernetes clusters using Git as the source of truth for application definitions and configurations.

 ## Procedure